jamiehilton/comp110-worksheet-1/README.md

-# comp110-worksheet-A
+# comp110-worksheet-1
-Base repository for COMP110, assignment 1, worksheet A
+Base repository for COMP110, assignment 1, worksheet 1

 ## YouTube playlist
 Paste a link to your YouTube playlist here.